 1. Can you explain why (prove) these three results are true?
 Can you prove the results in different ways?

 2. a) Read my 2016 paper An explanatory, transformation geometry proof of a classic treasure-hunt problem and its generalization in the International Journal of Mathematical Education in Science and Technology.
-Note: The first 50 copies are free to download at this URL, but if you experience a problem downloading, please e-mail me for a free copy.

 b) Read David Dixon's (2006) coordinate proof of the original problem at Pirate Proof.